davbeck/davbeck.github.io/_posts/2019-07-14-imageio-swiftui.md

 That's great for Apple, but for existing Swift native frameworks like ImageIO.Swift, we are already using non-prefixed classes.
 The natural name for the SwiftUI view here would be `ImageSourceView`.
 But that's exactly what I'm already using for the `UIView` subclass.

 After some deliberation, I decided to break up the library into several packages/podspecs.
 ImageIOUIKit has all the UIKit adaptations, including an `ImageSourceView`, which is a subclass of `UIView`.
-Meanwhile, `ImageIOSwiftUI` includes a `SwiftUI.View` implimentation of `ImageSourceView`.
+Meanwhile, `ImageIOSwiftUI` includes a `SwiftUI.View` implementation of `ImageSourceView`.
 And technically these can be used together with their full namespace: `ImageIOSwiftUI.ImageSourceView` and `ImageIOUIKit.ImageSourceView`.
 But I think most people will end up only using one or the other.

 ---